Risks and effectiveness of counter-UAV measures in civilian airspace.

 Why might this be relevant?

-The project develops a surveillance system using Holographic Radar technology to detect and track UAVs, which directly addresses the question of risks and effectiveness of counter-UAV measures in civilian airspace.
+The project focuses on developing a surveillance system using Holographic Radar to monitor UAVs in civilian airspace, directly addressing the risks and effectiveness of counter-UAV measures.

 Drones are set to transform industries of all types by optimising processes and reducing the cost of e.g. logistics and surveillance to near £zero.
 However, methods capable of tracking and increasing drone visibili...